-NRS 179D.117 defines Tier 3 offenders as having been convicted of any of the following offenses:
+NRS 179D.117 defines Tier 3 offenders as having been convicted of any of the following Nevada offenses:

-- Nevada crime of 1st-degree murder (NRS 200.030) committed in the (attempted) perpetration of sexual assault, sexual abuse, or sexual molestation of a child under 14 years old;
+- 1st-degree murder (NRS 200.030) committed in the (attempted) perpetration of sexual assault, sexual abuse, or sexual molestation of a child under 14 years old;

 - child abuse involving sexual abuse or exploitation of a child 12 or younger;